Jochen Reiser: Career

 Reiser’s independent academic career started as an assistant professor at Harvard Medical School in 2005.
-In 2007, he founded and directed the MGH Program in Glomerular Disease, which runs the first of its kind at a Harvard-affiliated hospital.
+In 2007, he founded and directed the MGH Program in Glomerular Disease, which runs the first of its kind at a Harvard University-affiliated hospital.

-After three years on the faculty of Harvard Medical School, he joined University of Miami Miller School of Medicine as a professor of Anatomy and Cell Biology.
+After three years on the faculty of Harvard Medical School, he joined the University of Miami Miller School of Medicine as a professor of anatomy and cell biology.
 He was also appointed as the Chief of Division of Nephrology and Hypertension and the Director of the Peggy and Harold Katz Family Drug Center Institute at the University of Miami.

 In 2010, he was elected as the Vice Chair for Research by the Department of Medicine.
 In 2011, he took up the role of Endowed (Peggy and Harold Katz) Chair in Vascular Biology and Kidney Disease.
 In 2012, he was promoted to interim chairman of Medicine at the University of Miami Miller School of Medicine.

 After having served in various capacities at the University of Miami, Reiser was appointed as The Ralph C Brown MD Professor and Chairman of Medicine by Rush University Medical Center in September 2012.
 Reiser’s academic career has centered on his role as Chairman of Medicine at Rush University and he has been a member of Medical Executive Committee (MEC) (2014–2016), Committee on Senior Faculty Appointments and Promotions (COSFAP) (2014, Chair 2015–2016), Committee on Student Evaluation and Promotion (COSEP) (2014–2016), and Conflict of Interest and Commitment Committee (COIIR) (since 2013).
 He currently serves on the Faculty Council for Rush University.

+In May 2023, the University of Texas System Board of Regents appointed Reiser as President of the University of Texas Medical Branch in Galveston and CEO of the UTMB Health System.